Anand-AppleX/flipkartscraper/README.md

 # flipkartscraper
-this an web app that which is an scraper of flipkart reviews
+this an web app that is used for scrapping the review from Flipkart. this web app is deployed in cloud were in aws,heroku.